Roasted Radicchio Wedge Salad

 How to cook radicchio:

-Evidenced by my roasted broccoli with lemon and roasted street corn salad, I’m a huge fan of roasted vegetables of nearly all kinds.
-And roasted radicchio is a really nice change of pace, once in awhile.
+Evidenced by my roasted Parmesan broccoli and roasted corn salad, I’m a huge fan of roasted vegetables of nearly all kinds.
+And this roasted radicchio recipe is a really nice change of pace, once in awhile.

 To start, cut your head of radicchio into quarters.
 Then, use a paring knife to cut out the core from each quarter (the core is tough and not all that appetizing).